-1 LONG - 40+ yrs 2 MEDIUM - 15 to 40 yrs 3 SHORT- 5 to 15 yrs 4 REMOVAL - < 5 yrs 5 MOVED OR REPLACED Likely to be useful for over 40 years with acceptable risk and assuming reasonable maintenance Likely to be useful for 15-40 years with acceptable risk and assuming reasonable maintenance Trees that appeared to be retainable at the time of assessment for 5 to 15 years with acceptable level of risk.
-Tree to be removed within the next 5 years Tree which can be reliably moved or replaced.
-A Structurally sound trees growing in positions that can accommodate future growth Trees which may only live 15-40 years Trees that may only live between 5 and 15 more years.
-Dead, dying, suppressed or declining trees through disease or inhospitable conditions.
-Small tree less than 5m in height. В Trees which could be made suitable for long term retention by further care Trees which may live for more than 40 years but which would be removed for safety or nuisance reasons Trees which may live for more than 15 years but which would be removed for safety or nuisance reasons Dangerous trees through instability or recent loss of adjacent trees.
-Young trees less than 15 years old but over 5m in height. С Trees of special significance for history, commemorative or rarity reasons that warrant extraordinary efforts to secure their long-term future Trees that may live for more than 40 years but would be removed to prevent interference with more suitable individuals or to provide space for new planting Trees that may live for more than 15 years but should be removed to prevent interference with more suitable individuals or to provide space for new plantings Dangerous trees through structural defects including cavities, decay included bark, wounds, or poor form.
-Trees that have been pruned to artificially control growth.
-D Trees which could be made suitable for medium term retention by remedial care Trees which require substantial remediation tree care and are only suitable for retention in the short term.
-Damaged trees that are clearly not safe to retain.
-E Trees that may live for more than 5 years but should be removed to prevent interference with more suitable individuals or to provide space for new plantings F Trees damaging Or which may cause damage to existing structures within the next 5 years G table adapted from Trees that will become dangerous after removal of other tress for reasons given in A) to F)
+1 2 3 4 5 LONG - 40+ yrs MEDIUM - 15 to 40 yrs SHORT- 5 to 15 yrs REMOVAL - < 5 yrs MOVED OR REPLACED Likely to be useful for Likely to be useful for Trees that appeared to Tree to be removed Tree which can be over 15-40 years with be retainable at the within the next 5 years reliably moved or 40 years with acceptable risk and time of assessment for replaced. acceptable risk and assuming reasonable assuming reasonable maintenance 5 to 15 years with acceptable level of risk. maintenance maintenance acceptable level of fisk. Α Structurally sound Trees which may only Trees that may only Dead, dying, Small tree less than 5m trees growing in live 15-40 years live between 5 and 15 suppressed or in height. positions that can , more years. declining trees through U accommodate future disease or inhospitable growth conditions. в Trees which could be Trees which may live Trees which may live Dangerous trees Young trees less than made suitable for long for more than 40 years for more than 15 years through instability or 15 years old but over term retention by but which would be but which would be recent loss of adjacent 5m in height. further care removed for safety or removed for safety or trees. с Trees of special nuisance reasons Trees that may live for nuisance reasons Trees that may live for Dangerous trees Trees that have been significance for history, more than 40 years but more than 15 years but through structural pruned to artificially commemorative or would be removed to should be removed to defects including control growth. rarity reasons that prevent interference prevent interference cavities, decay warrant extraordinary with more suitable with more suitable included bark, wounds, efforts to secure their individuals or to individuals or to or poor form. long-term future provide space for new provide space for new planting plantings D Trees which could be Trees which require Damaged trees that made suitable for substantial are clearly not safe to medium term retention by remedial remediation tree care and are only suitable retain. care for retention in the care short term. Е Trees that may live for more than 5 years but should be removed to prevent interference with more suitable individuals or to provide space for new F plantings Trees damaging r Or which may cause damage to existing structures within the next 5 years G Trees that will become dangerous after removal of other tress for reasons given in A) to F)